-While it would be a stretch to say that any investment opportunity is “perfect,” Nelson Brothers Professional Real Estate is confident in stating that its goals for every investor are “I.D.E.A.L.”
-“That’s a clever acronym that we use to demonstrate the five different ways that we can grow an investment simultaneously,” Principal Brian Nelson said.
+While it would be a stretch to say that any investment opportunity is “perfect,” we are confident in stating that its goals for every investor are “I.D.E.A.L.”
+“That’s a clever acronym that we use to demonstrate the five different ways that we can grow an investment simultaneously,” Jason Kjellson, Executive Vice President said.

-Nelson laid out those five core benefits during the fourth segment of his “Ask the Brothers” video series, designed to explain the company’s business model and to address common questions from investors.
+Kjellson laid out those five core benefits during the fourth segment of blog series, designed to explain the company’s business model and to address common questions from investors.

 “I” Is for Income

-By investing in properties that have high occupancy rates year in and year out, thanks to the anchor of a major university and the steady influx of students that provides, Nelson Brothers is able to benefit from a consistently reliable cash flow.
+By investing in properties that have high occupancy rates year in and year out, thanks to the anchor of a major university and the steady influx of students that provides, the company is able to benefit from a consistently reliable cash flow.
 That stability leads to a consistent income for investors.

-“Most of our properties procure a monthly income that we pay out to investors on the 15th of every month,” Nelson said.
+“Most of our properties procure a monthly income that we pay out to investors on the 15th of every month,” Kjellson said.

-The monthly payments also help separate Nelson Brothers from the typical real estate investment trust, which pays dividends quarterly.
+The monthly payments also help separate our company from the typical real estate investment trust, which pays dividends quarterly.

 “D” Is for Depreciation